1. Research Background:

 - Aim 3:

-Can sustained increased proteasome activity ameliorate age-associated NSC exhaustion?
+Can sustained increased proteasome activity ameliorate age-associated exhaustion of neural stem cells?

 3. Possible projects:

 - Defining the ubiquitin proteasome-system of pluripotent stem cells for disease intervention